Chapter 02: Engineers are Professionals

 I want to make sure that you can get a job and be successful in that job.

 People say they are going to college for various reasons but the reality is that everyone comes to college to get a job.
-Thinking about our workout analogy, you hire a personal trainer to build up your muscles but really you want to get fit and strong.
-Your professors will train your mental muscles but the end goal is employment, not the learning in itself.
-That is OK and doesn’t mean that the learning isn’t fun or important.
+That is OK and doesn't mean learning isn't fun or important.

 Universities like to say things like they “are making you global citizens” or “well-rounded lifelong learners” but for most students, they simply see college as a path to a career where they can be successful and make money.
 I do not blame you!
 That is a great reason to attend college!
 Although none of you are professional engineers yet, you will be an engineer soon (with a little bit of studying, help, and perseverance).
 It is important to learn how to conduct yourself, what your future colleagues will expect from you, and what you should expect from your future colleagues.
 It is important so that you can get a job and be successful in that job.
 It is also important to begin to use what you learn in this chapter right away, both towards your professors and your fellow classmates.